 Now they don't expect you to nail it perfectly.
 They don't expect you to get a grand slam home run every time up at bat.
 But that is the world- the context- your prospects are coming from.
 Your prospects have gotten used to these consumer preferences, how they interact with businesses, their websites, their social media, and their digital presence.
 And that's what they're looking for from your company.

 Prospects Tuning Out Selfish Interruptions By Marketing and Sales

 The modern buyer has gotten tired of getting interrupted by obnoxious marketing and sales pitches.
 They're blocking you out using technologies like caller ID and Gmail Priority Inbox.

 From email service providers and internet service providers, there's aggressive email filtering that you have to contend with when you prospect.
-And there are other technologies like we just mentioned a moment ago including the DVR, Netflix, Hulu, Spotify, and Sirius XM that are all satisfying the same itch, addressing the same frustration and challenge.
-People are tired of getting interrupted, and they're willing to pay for it to not happen.
+And there are other technologies like we just mentioned a moment ago, including the DVR, Netflix, Hulu, Spotify, and Sirius XM, that are all satisfying the same itch, addressing the same frustration and challenge.
+People are tired of getting interrupted and are willing to pay for it not to happen.